soesandarwin2201/Receipe-App/README.md

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/soesandarwin2201/Receipe-App.git/e8aa46d19e1f0e413df26a25a6eaa1b0f1e28068/LICENSE) licensed.
+This project is [MIT](https://github.com/soesandarwin2201/Receipe-App/blob/dev/LICENSE.md) licensed.

-_NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
-You can also use [any other license](https://choosealicense.com/licenses/) if you wish._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>